AgentPack: A Dataset of Code Changes, Co-Authored by Agents and Humans: Exploring

 The commit messages and pull request descriptions in \thedataset{} have concise, LLM-written descriptions of the code changes that they produce.
 Examining these descriptions, it is clear that agents are used to perform a wide variety of tasks.
 As a first step toward understanding the types of tasks that programmers solve with software engineering agents, we automatically classify a sample of items from \thedataset{} as follows.

 We first design a list of labels that describe the nature of code changes.
-The labels we use are as follows. \begin{enumerate} \item \textit{Bugfix}: a change that corrects an error or defect in existing functionality. \item \textit{Configuration or build}: a change to build scripts, dependencies, environment setup or project configuration. \item \textit{Documentation}: a change that adds, updates, or clarifies project documentation, comments, or usage instructions. \item \textit{New feature}: a change that introduces new functionality, capability, or user-visible behavior to the system. \item \textit{Performance improvement}: a change that optimizes resource use, speed or scalability \item \textit{Refactor or code style}: a change that restructures code or adjusts formatting to improve readability or maintainability without altering behavior. \item \textit{Tests added or updated}: a change that adds or modifies tests to improve coverage, correctness, or reliability. \item \textit{Other}: a change that does not clearly fit into one of the above. \end{enumerate} Real-world changes do not neatly fall into a just one of these categories, thus we assign multiple labels to each item.
+The labels we use are: \textit{Bugfix}, \textit{Configuration or build}, \textit{Documentation}, \textit{New feature}, \textit{Performance improvement}, \textit{Refactor or code style}, \textit{Tests added or updated}, \textit{Other}.
+Real-world changes do not neatly fall into just one of these categories, thus we assign multiple labels to each item.
+We include the definitions of these labels in Appendix~\ref{sec:committask}, and include examples of descriptions with their assigned labels in Figure~\ref{fig:examples_of_code_descriptions}.

 We solve this multiclass classification problem by prompting Qwen3-4B-Instruct-2507~\citep{qwen3} to assign labels to each natural language description.
 Using DSPy~\citep{khattab2024dspy, khattab2022demonstrate}, we optimize the prompt for Qwen 3 to align its behavior with the much larger Sonnet 4~\citep{anthropic2025systemcard} model, using Jaccard similarity as the metric.
 We perform optimization using 200 commits to achieve 80\% accuracy, and then use the optimized prompt to label a random sample of 5,000 commits per agent.